Anomaly Detection in Large Labeled Multi-Graph Databases: Introduction

-\cbit \item {\bf Problem Formulation:~} Motivated by application to business accounting, we consider the anomaly detection problem in labeled directed multi-graph (LDM) databases and propose \method; (to our knowledge) the \textit{first} method to detect anomalous graphs with such complex nature (Sec. \ref{sec:related}). \method also generally applies to simpler, non-LDM settings.
-The main idea is to identify a few representative network motifs that are used to encode the database in a lossless fashion as succinctly as possible. \method then flags those graphs that do not compress well under this encoding as anomalous (Sec. \ref{sec:problem}).
+\item {\bf Problem Formulation:~} Motivated by application to business accounting, we consider the anomaly detection problem in labeled directed multi-graph (LDM) databases and propose \method; (to our knowledge) the \textit{first} method to detect anomalous graphs with such complex nature (Sec.~\ref{sec:related}). \method also generally applies to simpler, non-LDM settings.
+The main idea is to identify a few representative network motifs that are used to encode the database in a lossless fashion as succinctly as possible. \method then flags those graphs that do not compress well under this encoding as anomalous (Sec.~\ref{sec:problem}).

 \item {\bf New Encoding \& Search Algorithms:~} The graph encoding problem is two-fold: how to encode and which motifs to encode with.
-To this end, we introduce (1) new lossless motif and graph encoding schemes (Sec. \ref{sec:encoding}), and (2) efficient search algorithms for identifying few key motifs with a goal to minimize the total encoding cost (Sec. \ref{sec:algo}).
+To this end, we introduce (1) new lossless motif and graph encoding schemes (Sec.~\ref{sec:encoding}), and (2) efficient search algorithms for identifying key motifs with a goal to minimize the total encoding cost (Sec.~\ref{sec:algo}).

 \item {\bf Real-world Application:~} In collaboration with industry, we apply our proposed techniques to annual transaction records from three different corporations, from small- to large-scale.
 We show the superior performance of \method over existing baselines in detecting injected anomalies that mimic certain known malicious schemes in accounting.
-Case studies on those as well as the public Enron email database further show the effectiveness of \method in spotting noteworthy instances (Sec. \ref{sec:experiment}).
+Case studies on those as well as the public Enron email database further show the effectiveness of \method in spotting noteworthy instances (Sec.~\ref{sec:experiment}).
+To facilitate reproducibility, we also confirm our performance advantages on statistically similar datasets resembling our real-world databases.

 \ceit